 Activities List

 Each work package is made up of a group of related activities.
-The work package template should allow you to quickly create this list of activities and assign activity owners a short description of the activity and its assigned work package.
+The work package template should allow you to quickly create this list of activities and assign activity owners.
+It’s important to include a short description of the activity and its assigned work package.

 Visualization

-Finally, a good work package template will provide an easy way to visualize all this information without having to wade through endless spreadsheets and tables.
+Finally, a good work package template will provide an easy way to visualize all this information without having to wade through endless spreadsheets.
 Our template provides a Gantt chart visualization that can provide a quick reference for all project team members.

 Why are work packages so important in project management?

-Work packages are easy-to-understand components of a larger project that make complex project planning procedures much more manageable because you can treat work packages like mini-projects.
-A team manager can plan a project bit by bit, package by package.
+Work packages are easy-to-understand components of a larger project that make complex project planning procedures more manageable.
+Work packages are treated like mini-projects, enabling a project manager to plan a project bit by bit, package by package.

 Easier scheduling and better timeline estimates.

-By breaking down the larger project schedule into mini schedule "building blocks," you can move units of work around in accordance with the necessary timeline and get more accurate, realistic estimates for how long a phase or deliverable might take.
+By breaking down the larger project schedule into mini-project schedules, you can move units of work around in accordance with the necessary timeline and get more accurate, realistic estimates for how long a phase or deliverable might take.

 For example, each work package could live in a Gantt chart, providing an immediate visual overview of how the project will progress.
 This representation of the smallest denomination of work will help you manage and estimate project timelines.

-should correlate with a specific deliverable.
-Once you define all work packages, then you'll essentially have a list of deliverables that are all tied to other related work packages, its milestone, and its phase.
+Each work package should correlate with a specific deliverable.
+Once all work packages are defined, you will have a master list of deliverables tied to other related work packages, milestones, and phases.

 Greater control of tasks and dependencies.

-When you create a new work package, you bound a group of related activities into one package (surprise, surprise).
-This boundary can help you think through activity/task dependencies within the work package more clearly because you're just thinking about this specific set of tasks, not every task in the entire project.
+When you create a new work package, you bound a group of related activities into one package.
+This makes it easier to plan each activity and task dependency because you're considering a specific set of tasks, and not every task in the entire project.

 Transparent communication with stakeholders.

-A core component of transparent communication is the WBS dictionary, which defines each WBS component and is linked to from a central location,
+A core component of transparent communication is the WBS dictionary.
+This is a document that defines each WBS component and is linked to from a central location,

-Clear definitions about each component allow the entire project team, from the lowest level coordinator to the highest c-level exec, to collaborate with the same context on what they're collaborating on.
+Clear definitions about each component allow the entire project team, from the coordinator to C-level exec, to collaborate with the same context.

 👉 Get started with this work package template.